ipfs-search/ipfs-search/README.md

 ```

 ### Ansible deployment
 Automated deployment can be done on any (virtual) Ubuntu 16.04 machine.
-The full production stack is automated and can be found [here](deployment/).
+The full production stack is automated and can be found in it's own [repository](https://github.com/ipfs-search/ipfs-search-deployment).

 ## Contributors